DipDevOpsGrp5/crud-usuarios/README.md

 # crud-usuarios

-This CRUD project allows the full management of users, the actions permitted are:
+This CRUD project implements the full management of users, the actions allowed are the next:

 * create
 * read